rondevera/jslintmate/README.markdown

 ### Quick mode ###

-While you're writing JS code, hit **command-S** to save changes.
-JSLintMate automatically runs it through JSLint, and if it finds any problems, shows the number of problems in a tooltip.
+While you're coding, hit **command-S** to save changes and automatically run the file through JSLint.
+If any problems are found, JSLintMate shows the number in a tooltip.

 If you'd prefer to run JSHint on save: